 Upon admission and annually, an orientation packet that includes required forms will be sent to the parent/guardian for review, to complete and/or sign.
-The student will not be allowed to start classes until an orientation packet has been completed and received by Rivermont School.
+The student will not be allowed to start classes until our registration documents have been completed and received by Rivermont School.